Monday, June 25, 2007

 alone I lie.

 The absence of articles at the beginning reminds us of the blurring between gods and the things of the world.
 The enjambment between the second and third lines surprises me, but Carson's volume supplies the original Greek.
 As I said I can't read it, but you can recognize the word Pleiades and see that the next unit is indeed broken.
-Carson's note explains what I alluded to earlier: the poem was included without attribution in an ancient metrical handbook, then judged to be Sappho in the 15th c.
+Carson's note explains what I alluded to earlier: the poem was included without attribution in an ancient metrical handbook, then judged to be Sappho in the 15th century.
 Modern editors don't include it with Sappho, though obviously modern translators follow tradition and do.

 Well, my allotted time is up and I don't think I got at what appeals to me about ancient Greek lyric.
 I'll save that for later, and end with an example of how reading it has shaped my own poetic practice.
 As I said, some of the poems are actually fragments of only a single word.
-Hear and know I begin a series of my own word poems, inspired by Sappho's "Soda": Coke
+Here and know I begin a series of my own word poems, inspired by Sappho's "Soda": Coke

 Let the analysis begin.